openstack-infra/zuul-jobs/roles/run-buildset-registry/README.rst

       The port on which the registry is listening.

-   .. zuul:rolevar:: push_host

-      The host (IP address) to use when pushing images to the registry.

-   .. zuul:rolevar:: push_port
+   .. zuul:rolevar:: proxy_port

-      The port to use when pushing images to the registry.
+      The port on which the proxy is listening.

    .. zuul:rolevar:: username